jamesblasco/modal_bottom_sheet/README.md

  <details>
  <summary>

  4.
  Using `routes` parameter from `MaterialApp` or `CupertinoApp`
  </summary>

-Unfortunately this routes are `MaterialPageRoute` and `CupertinoPageRoute` respectively and cannot be changes.
+Unfortunately this parameter uses `MaterialPageRoute` and `CupertinoPageRoute` respectively and cannot be changed.
-You can change the way you call the previous route with one of the previous methods or try option 2
+You can modify the way you call the previous route with one of the previous methods or try option 2

  </details>